Santa Cruz, California, USA Sept 24 -Oct 08,2016

 Day 8: Tharpaling & Chumey Valley

 From Jakar drive to Chumey valley and take a side road to a ridge top monastery complex of Tharpaling located at 3650m.
-Visit the monastery and begin a thrilling ride along the single path, following ridgeline, through forests, meadows for about 2hrs brings you to main road.
+Visit the monastery and begin a thrill ride along the single path, following ridgeline, through forests, meadows for about 2hrs that brings you to road.
 (If you are not ready for this adventure, you can always use the road we came up for ride back).
-From the main road, Chumey is only half hr ride.
+From the main road, Chumey is only half hr ride further north.
 Rest of the day, ride in the valley, explore the village, see the Yathra weaves, and ride on the road to Nimalung monastery, which hardly sees any vehicle traffic.
 Overnight in Chumey Nature Resort (2950m).

 Day 9:Drive to Trongsa & to Gangtey, Phobjikha

 Our drive to Gangtey is around 165km crossing two mountain passes.
 Due to road widening work, the drive is slow, bumpy and could take about 6hrs.
 Occasionally it may be faster and more comfortable to ride our bikes in between.
 From Chumey, cross Yutongla pass into Trongsa, where we can visit impressive Trongsa Dzong.
 From Trongsa, the road cuts along the side of the mountains with great views passing many villages.
 We may occasionally make a stop to visit, stretch our legs.
 After crossing Pele la pass, we cross over to wide and spectacular Gangtey, Phobjikha valley.
 Overnight in hotel.